Reviews

 Image credit: MSI

-Moreover, the internal diameter of the thermal pipe has also been enlarged, and the company has also used its own special thermal grease.
-All these factors ensure that the heat dissipation system would be excellent during heavy gaming.
+The inner diameter of the heat pipes has been enlarged, and MSI has also used its special thermal grease.
+All these factors ensure that the cooling system will be excellent during heavy gaming.

-The MSI Pulse GL76 is powered by Intel’s latest 11th Generation Core i7-11800H SoC, which is common in gaming notebooks these days.
-The processor features a total of eight cores and sixteen threads with 24MB L3 Cache memory.
-The single-core frequency can be maximized, up to 4.6GHz.
+The MSI Pulse GL76 is powered by Intel’s latest 11th Gen Core i7-11800H processor.
+The processor has a total of eight cores, sixteen threads, and 24MB of L3 cache memory.
+The single-core frequency can reach up to 4.6GHz.

-It is worth mentioning that this 11th Generation SoC is based on Tiger Lake-H fully upgraded and brand new micro-architecture design and built with a 10nm SuperFin process.
-We can say that this SoC has achieved a perfect balance between performance and power consumption.
+It is worth mentioning that this 11th-generation processor is based on the Tiger Lake-H microarchitecture and is manufactured using the 10nm SuperFin process.
+As a result, the processor achieves a perfect balance between performance and power consumption.

-Furthermore, the RTX 3060 also comes with some of the following highlights: built on the 8nm manufacturing process, 192 bits bus width, and based on GA106 cores.
-This GPU can smoothly run almost every mainstream game (currently available) in the market at 1080p resolution.
+The RTX 3060 has the following highlights: 8nm manufacturing process, 192-bit bus width, and GA106 core.
+This GPU can smoothly run almost all major games on the market (currently available) at 1080p resolution.

 MSI GL76 CPU-Z